-As part of the construction of the tunnel entrances, slurry walls are to be constructed to stabilize the surrounding area of the tunnel approach structure TAS.
-An initial guide wall is constructed, then each panel of slurry wall is excavated, and bentonite slurry is tremied into the void space to maintain excavation competence and prevent collapse of side walls.
-As the process proceeds there is displacement of slurry and cementitious material which is contained, captured and subsequently treated for separation of solids necessary via de-siltation and de-sanding either by mechanical means or utilizing decanting techniques.
+As part of the construction of the tunnel entrances, slurry walls are to be constructed to stabilize the surrounding area of the TAS.
+An initial guide wall is constructed, then each panel of slurry wall is excavated, and bentonite slurry is transported via tremie into the void space to maintain excavation competence and prevent collapse of side walls.
+As the process proceeds there is displacement of slurry and cementitious material which is contained, captured and subsequently treated for separation of solids necessary via de-siltation and de-sanding either by utilizing mechanical means or decanting techniques.
 The excess water is monitored for pH and adjusted prior to discharge.
+Additional details on water quality treatment can be found in Appendix E of this JPA.
 Similar to JGR capture and control including secondary containment, slurry wall residuals will be contained and containerized for treatment through the WTP.